sjbennett123/gloryforthefist/content/rules/_index.md

 If you die either in battle or by execution, your character can then be resurrected.
 See the section of the rule book dealing with Death for more information on what happens when your character dies.

 You walk into the bustling tavern.
 Some local bards are playing quietly in a corner.
-As you look around the tavern you are surprised to see the local Baron himself, sitting with the Magistrate and the Sheriff!
-They seem to be arguing over something and it must be important given how many other people are sitting nearby trying to pretend they’re not listening.You find a spot and sit.
+As you look around the tavern, you are surprised to see the local Baron himself sitting with the Magistrate and the Sheriff!
+They seem to be arguing over something, and it must be important, given how many other people are sitting nearby trying to pretend they’re not listening.
+You find a spot and sit.
 The gadabari tavern keeper dances over to you and brings you a drink for a silver piece.
 A woman sits nearby and pulls out a book and begins reading, by the glow of her hands, you can tell that she is a spell caster.
 You walk over.
 “Good evening,” you say.
 “Might you be a healer?”
 “Yes I am,” she replies.
 “I am Arcadia.
 Are you in need of help?”

 You tell her about your encounter with the goblin and ask if she can spare a Cure Light Wounds spell.
 She states that such a spell would cost three silver pieces.